 I read Bill Thurston’s On Proof and Progress this morning.
-I figured I’d share a few things I’ve learned this summer about the sociology and psychology of being a part of the mathematical community, on the off chance that you might find it encouraging or helpful.
+This led me to consider a few things I’ve learned this summer about the sociology and psychology of being a part of the mathematical community, which I figured I’d share on the off chance that you might find it encouraging or helpful.

 0. Communicating in a pedagogically correct manner

 I have spent a large part of the summer learning how to speak to other mathematicians, and the standards generally enforced, and I have much more to learn.
 It is somewhat complicated to keep in mind what is commonly thought of in various subfields as “easy to understand” or “basic,” and what is “complex” or “impossible to grasp.”
 You musn’t allow it to affect what you view as natural.
 Just recognize that what you see as simple is not necessarily so in the eyes of others, and vice versa.

 Keep track of what causes people to shut off, what causes people to feel like they are being talked down to; probe to find out what their mental models are and what they think of as important.
 Teaching in a way that feels collaborative involves a large amount of empathy and a change of language, for example:

 - No: I was explaining this, and your question confused me.